Promingy/PixelChat/README.md

    ```

 7. To run the React frontend in development, `cd` into the __react-vite__
-   directory and starun `npm i` to install dependencies.
+   directory and run `npm i` to install dependencies.
 Finally, run `npm run dev` to open the application on the local browser.

 ## 📷 Application screenshots: